Alan Veingrad

-Alan Stuart Veingrad (born July 24, 1963) is a former American football offensive lineman in the National Football League.
-Veingrad played for the Green Bay Packers for five seasons, and for the Dallas Cowboys for two season, winning Super Bowl XXVII with the team over the Buffalo Bills.
+Alan Stuart Veingrad (born July 24, 1963) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the East Texas A&M Lions.
+Veingrad played in the NFL for the Green Bay Packers for five seasons, and for the Dallas Cowboys for two season, winning Super Bowl XXVII with the team over the Buffalo Bills.
 In his career he played a total of 86 games.

 Early and personal life

 Veingrad was born in Brooklyn, New York, lived in Englishtown, New Jersey, from ages three to nine, before moving to Miami, Florida, in 1972.
 He is Jewish, attended Hebrew school and was bar mitzvah, and grew up in a Jewish household.